Clinical Training for Inclusion and Equity Committee

 The Clinical Psychology program is strongly committed to issues of diversity.
-In 1998, the Diversity Training Committee was established as a joint faculty-student effort to facilitate training in diversity issues and to evaluate our diversity training.
+In 1998, the Clinical Training for Inclusion and Equity Committee was established as a joint faculty-student effort to facilitate training in diversity issues and to evaluate our diversity training.

-In 2002, the Diversity Training Committee adopted the following mission statement: “The mission of the Diversity Training Committee is to foster an atmosphere that promotes open dialogue about cultural issues and to develop the Clinical Psychology program into an exemplary model for producing culturally competent practitioners and researchers.”
+In 2002, the Clinical Training for Inclusion and Equity Committee adopted the following mission statement: “The mission of the Clinical Training for Inclusion and Equity Committee is to foster an atmosphere that promotes open dialogue about cultural issues and to develop the Clinical Psychology program into an exemplary model for producing culturally competent practitioners and researchers.”

 We recognize there are many aspects of diversity, including differences among dimensions of race, ethnicity, gender, sexual orientation, religion, cultural, language, socioeconomic status, age, geography, national original, and physical ability.
 We recognize that any given individual may identify along more than one of these dimension.